Why Healthcare Providers Should Never Hold Medical Liens

 The problem with this, of course, is that nearly half (46%) of all Americans are uninsured or underinsured and most do not have enough in savings to pay out of pocket for medical treatment.

-More than that, if a healthcare provider provides treatment to a plaintiff in a personal injury case on a medical lien and then holds that lien within the practice, there is then a vested financial interest in the case settling and ultimately this can be viewed as a major conflict of interest.
+More than that, if a healthcare provider provides treatment to a plaintiff in a personal injury case on a medical lien and then holds that lien within the practice, there is then a vested financial interest in the case settling, which ultimately can be viewed as a major conflict of interest.

 One of the primary targets of insurance defense counsels is healthcare providers holding their own medical liens.
 Some of their common defense mechanisms include: